-I couldn't bear the pressure of his stare and it was a challenge for me to swallow the few bites of food that passed my lips.
-At one point I nervously fumbled my fork and it clattered to my plate causing everyone to turn to me.
+I couldn't bear the pressure of his stare; it brought back all the painful feelings from the last time I had seen him.
+The uneasiness it caused made it a challenge for me to swallow the few bites of food that passed my lips.
+At one point Philippe's gaze bothered me so much that I nervously fumbled my fork and it clattered to my plate causing everyone to turn to me.

 "Are you alright?"
 Gavin asked full of concern.

-"Oh, yes, of course, just clumsy," I grinned awkwardly as I glanced his way.
+"Oh, yes, of course, just clumsy," I grinned awkwardly as I glanced up at him.